SRON-ESG/HyperGas/doc/source/retrieval.rst

 --------------

 The matched filter (`Thompson et al. 2015 <https://doi.org/10.5194/amt-8-4383-2015>`_, `Foote et al. 2021 <https://doi.org/10.1016/j.rse.2021.112574>`_)
-assumes a spectrally flat background and models the background radiance spectrum as a Gaussian distribution with a mean vector :math:`\mu` and a covariance matrix :math:`\Sigma`.
+treats the background spectral signature as a Gaussian distribution with a mean vector :math:`\mu` and a covariance matrix :math:`\Sigma`.
 The radiance spectrum (:math:`L`) can be represented by two hypotheses: H0, which assumes the absence of plume, and H1, where the plume is present.